This roulade is a delightful twist on the traditional Christmas or Thanksgiving dinner.

 Nutrition Facts

-Turkey Breast Roulade with Mushrooms and Cornbread Stuffing
+Stuffed Turkey Breast Roulade

 Amount per Serving